 Solar Foods has developed a process that uses renewable energy and CO2 to create Soleina, an alternative protein food.

-The Finnish startup said the process makes Soleina 100 times more environmentally friendly than any other source of protein.
-Even those obtained from plants.
-The technique could improve the environmental impact of current agricultural techniques and the need to produce and dispose of food in areas where traditional agriculture cannot be exploited.
+The Finnish startup said the process makes Solein 100 times more environmentally friendly than any other protein source.
+Even those derived from plants.
+The technique could improve the environmental impact of current farming techniques and the need to produce and have food in areas in which it is not possible to exploit traditional agriculture.

 Snack microbes

-To create the Soleina, Solar Foods started using renewable energy to separate water particles into hydrogen and oxygen.
-He then combined the resulting hydrogen with CO2 by adding potassium, sodium and other nutrients.
+To create the Soleina, Solar Foods has started using renewable energy to separate water particles into hydrogen and oxygen.
+He then combined the hydrogen obtained with CO2 by adding potassium, sodium and others nutrients.

-The mixture obtained was subjected to the activity of some microbes, which created an edible ingredient.
+The resulting mixture was subjected to the activity of some microbes, that have created an edible ingredient.

 From the prospects of Solar Foods, we know that Soleine is 20% to 25% carbohydrates, 5% to 10% fat and 50% protein.